-The Matanuska-Susitna Borough Central Landfill located at 1201 N. 49th State Street in Palmer and all Borough Transfer Stations will be closed on Sunday and Monday, December 24-25th 2017 and Monday, January 1st 2018 to observe the Christmas and New Year’s holiday.
+The Matanuska-Susitna Borough Central Landfill located at 1201 N. 49th State Street in Palmer and all Borough Transfer Stations will be closed on Monday, February 19th 2018 in observance of Presidents’ Day.

 The Solid Waste Division is responsible for running the Central Landfill operations and maintenance of all Solid Waste personnel, facilities and equipment.

 The Central Landfill is the only Class I landfill operating in the Borough.
 The Central Landfill began operations at its current site in 1980 with a small unlined disposal area.
 By Resolution 85-35 which was signed on March 19, 1985, the 620 acres commonly referred to as the Borough Central Landfill was officially set aside by the Borough Assembly for future landfill use.
 On August 1, 1989, Resolution 89-182 officially categorized the land set aside for the landfill as "Sanitary Landfill", in accordance with Borough code.

 The Solid Waste Division entered into a management agreement with the Borough Land Management Division to manage a temporary set of trails on the landfill site officially known as the "Crevasse Moraine Trail System".
 These trails are allowed to operate on the landfill proper until such time that the land may become required for landfilling operations.

 The Solid Waste Division operates under ADEC Central Landfill Permit SW1A007-20.
 The permit lifespan is five years and includes many addendums and sub-plans such as the Solid Waste Division Operating Plan and the Central Landfill Sequencing Plan.